-Stay tuned for the new Interactive Forest Webmap, coming soon to the OSU Research Forests’ webpage.
-This map will contain information about current and upcoming harvests on the McDonald and Dunn Forests.
+For a comprehensive look at active harvests and road closures, visit our Interactive Harvest Closures Web Map page.
+This map contains information about current and upcoming harvests on the McDonald and Dunn Forests.
 You will be able to check the status of the harvest, and which trails and roads are impacted.
-But wait, there’s more!
-On this map you’ll also be able to locate trailhead kiosks, along with their facilities.

 As the core source of funding for the OSU Research Forests, timber harvests

 - provide revenue to the OSU Research Forests and the College of Forestry.
 This money keeps our programs running, including construction and maintenance of the trails and facilities that you enjoy.
 The rest funds the College of Forestry’s operations, including education, infrastructure, and student opportunities.

 - provide opportunities for research; for foresters, civil engineers, wildlife specialists, ecologists, silviculturists, social scientists, and more.